danielkong/parsekit/res/minimath.md

     @start = expr;
     expr = addExpr;

-Finally, let's change our grammar to discard unnecessary tokens.
+Finally, let's update our grammar to discard unnecessary tokens.
 The post-fix `!` operator can be used to discard a token which is not needed to compute a result.
 In the case of *MiniMath*, we'll want to discard any token that is not a number (all of the literal strings in our grammar).

 Here's the complete grammar: